-The Statement on Government of Colleges and Universities asserts that faculty status and related matters are primarily a faculty responsibility; according to the statement, "this area includes appointments, reappointments, decisions not to reappoint, promotions, the granting of tenure, and dismissal. ...
-Determinations on these matters should be first by faculty action through established procedures."
-Faculty have both a right to be evaluated by other faculty and a responsibility to evaluate their peers.
-This standard is widely implemented in the academy for the selection, reappointment, tenure, and promotion decisions of full-time, tenure-track faculty; deviations from this standard often signal major violations of shared governance in institutions of higher learning.
-However, it is quite common for faculty serving in contingent appointments to be neither permitted to participate in the evaluation of other faculty nor thoroughly evaluated themselves.
-It is worrisome that in many instances the evaluation of contingent faculty is performed by administrators with little or no input from any faculty body.
-The Association's Statement on Teaching Evaluation speaks directly about this: "Evaluation of teaching in which an administrator's judgment is the sole or determining factor is contrary to policies set forth in the Statement on Government of Colleges and Universities. ...
-Faculty members should have a primary, though not exclusive, role in evaluating an individual faculty member's performance as teacher. ...
-[T]he faculty's considered judgment should constitute the basic recommendation to the next level of responsibility."
-Worse yet is the not-uncommon case of contingent faculty who are evaluated entirely on the strength of student-satisfaction surveys; here, the decision makers are essentially students.
-These practices clearly do not conform with AAUP-supported standards.
+The Statement on Government of Colleges and Universities asserts that faculty status and related matters are primarily a faculty responsibility; according to the statement, "this area includes appointments, reappointments, decisions not to reappoint, promotions, the granting of tenure, and dismissal....
+Determinations in these matters should first be by faculty action through established procedures."13 Faculty have both a right to be evaluated by other faculty and a responsibility to evaluate their peers ("evaluation" is used here in its broadest sense, referring to all procedures used to determine the employability of a faculty member).
+This standard is widely implemented in the academy for selection, reappointment, tenure, and promotion decisions relating to full-time tenure-track faculty; deviations from this standard often signal major violations of shared governance in institutions of higher learning.
+However, it is quite common for faculty serving in contingent appointments to be hired by department chairs or administrators without the participation of faculty bodies and neither permitted to participate in the evaluation of other faculty nor thoroughly evaluated themselves.
+It is worrisome that in many instances the evaluation of contingent faculty is performed with little or no input from any faculty body.
+The Association's Statement on Teaching Evaluation speaks directly about this: "Evaluation of teaching in which an administrator's judgment is the sole or determining factor is contrary to policies set forth in the Statement on Government of Colleges and Universities. . . .
+Faculty members should have a primary, though not exclusive, role in evaluating an individual faculty member's performance as teacher. . . .
+[T]he faculty's considered judgment should constitute the basic recommendation to the next level of responsibility."14 Worse than evaluation conducted solely by one chair or administrator is the not-uncommon case of contingent faculty who are evaluated entirely on the strength of studentsatisfaction surveys; here, the decision makers are essentially students.
+These practices clearly do not conform to AAUP-supported standards.
+We conclude, then, that the basic requirements for and means of evaluation of faculty should be as nearly parallel as possible for contingent faculty and full-time tenuretrack faculty.
+Indeed, faculty serving in contingent appointments should participate in evaluating their peers (other faculty serving in contingent appointments) in the same fashion that full-time tenure-track faculty participate in the evaluation of their peers.